tudorluchy/Vim/README.md

-You will find here my my im plugins, congiuration(vimrc)
+You will find here my vim plugins, configuration(vimrc).